MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

   - If you receive and deserialize that string from an untrusted source it may allow objects or code to be executed.

 ^ SolarWinds hack
+  - Hackers broke into the SolarWinds injected malicious code as part of the build process for their IT software that was distributed to customers as part of an automatic update.
+  - This was a particularly big deal because the US government used that software and it ultimately ended with sanctions on Russia.
   - Not just a failure of software integrity, but also a failure of logging and monitoring.
   - Russian hackers were in the system for more than a year before it was noticed.
   - Test injection "trial" was ran a year before.